-You can cash out the account, pay tax and potentially penalty on the distribution and then take that after tax money and invest it or spend it.
-This is often not the most efficient or most attractive choice to make especially if you have a good amount of money inside of the retirement plan.
-The cash out will be added to your other regular income (for the year in which you take your cash out) and suddenly you may end up in a higher tax bracket.
+You can cash out the account, pay tax and potentially penalty on the distribution and then take that after-tax money and invest it or spend it.
+This is often not the most efficient or most attractive choice to make especially if you have a good amount of money inside the retirement plan.
+The cash out will be added to your other regular income (for the year in which you take your cash out), and suddenly you may end up in a higher tax bracket.

 Option #2: Transfer to a new 401K

-Do a transfer of the money to your new plan of your new employer, if the new plan allows for this type of transfer.
-From a tax perspective the tax law encourages transfers between companies and these types of plans and as long as you don’t take any withdrawals, you will not owe any current income tax, and all your old plan money can continue to grow until you begin income from this plan in retirement.
-As a travel nurse this may not be the best choice as you may switch employer again.
+Do a transfer of the money to your new employer’s new plan if the new plan allows for this type of transfer.
+From a tax perspective, the tax law encourages transfers between companies and these types of plans.
+As long as you don’t make any withdrawals, you will not owe any current income tax, and all your old plan money can continue to grow until you begin income from this plan in retirement.
+As a travel nurse, this may not be the best choice as you may switch employer again.

 Option #3: Transfer to a Traditional IRA

 You can transfer the money directly to a Traditional IRA set up in your name.
 Again you have to arrange this transfer between the plan you are leaving and your new choice of IRA provider.
-In this type of case, you do not receive money and again there is no current income tax concern.
-This will often make most sense since an IRA in your own personal account and it stays with you no matter where you end up working.
+In this type of case, you do not receive money, and again there is no current income tax concern.
+This will often make the most sense since an IRA in your own personal account, and it stays with you no matter where you end up working.

 Option #4: Transfer to a Roth IRA

 You may transfer the plan money into a Roth IRA if you qualify.
 In a Roth conversion, you will pay current income tax on the amount that you are converting, and then you can qualify for income tax-free distributions later on.
 This works as well as long as you follow the rules around Roth conversions.